hj151mids/aipi_531_group_c/README.md

 To fill this gap, Yifei Ma et al. have proposed a number of black-box recommender systems that can adapt to a diverse set of scenarios without the need for manual tuning.
 The structure that Ma proposed allowed inclusion of item features and cold start.
 The use of item features in HRNNs can be easily achieved by drawing a connection between RNN decoders and factorization models.
 Traditional RNN decoders calculate the score of each item; however, Ma combined both views from a decoder and a factorization model by creating a mixed score and assigning a mixing parameter lambda.
 This novel method shows promise for optimizing HRNNs and improving recommendation systems overall.
 For our project, we will adapt this method and modify Xin Xin's GRU4Rec model by adding another feature network.

-## Data
-We selected two datasets for our project

 ## Data Cleaning and Feature Engineering
 For the Retail Rocket dataset, we largely followed the same data cleaning processes as that proposed by Xin Xin's paper.
 We first removed the users or items that have lower than or equal to 2 interactions.
 We then label encoded the session_ids and behavior.
 Once we created a sorted data table, we read in the two item properties files and cancated these 2 files.
 Items without category_ids were removed.
 We named the label-encoded dataset event_with_prop.
 Last but not least, we one-hot encoded the merged dataset of event plus item features.
 We one-hot encoded the categoryid and made a dataframe with each item's corresponding one-hot encoded category id and named the table item_category.